fareed1983/profile/site/index.md

 ### 📄 [How This Website Came Into Existence - CI/CD and IaC on a Raspberry Pi](./homepi-cicd-pipeline.md "CI/CD pipeline exploration for Pi 5 server")

 Grasp basic DevOps, IaC and CI/CD concepts with this tutorial.
-I was a complete novice in tools like Ansible, Terraform, Kubernetes and Github Actions.
-I believe this is a solid starting point that should clear some concepts about mordern infrastructure automation practices.
+I was a novice in tools like Ansible, Terraform, Kubernetes and Github Actions before embarking on the project documented here.
+I believe this is a solid starting point that should clear many concepts about modern infrastructure automation practices.